buildtesters/buildtest/docs/configuring_buildtest/overview.rst

 .. code-block:: yaml
    :emphasize-lines: 6

     executors:
       defaults:
         pollinterval: 10
         launcher: sbatch
         max_pend_time: 90
         account: nstaff

-You may specify ``account`` property within an executor which will override the default section.
-For instance we have two pbs executors ``testing`` and ``development``.
-The default account is ``development`` which is inherited for all executors however we can specify "testing" executor will use account `qa_test` for the project account
+You can specify ``account`` property within an executor which will override the default section.
+In the next example, we have two pbs executors **testing** and **development**.
+All pbs jobs will use the project account ``development`` because this is defined in ``defaults`` section however we can force all jobs using **testing** executor to charge jobs to ``qa_test``.

 .. code-block:: yaml
    :emphasize-lines: 6,10

     executors:
       defaults:
         pollinterval: 10
         launcher: sbatch
         max_pend_time: 90
         account: development
       pbs:
        testing:
          queue: test
          account: qa_test
        development:
          queue: dev

 Alternately, you can override configuration setting via ``buildtest build --account`` command which will be applied for all batch jobs.